Skip to content

 Docker Modernization Cover

+Jib felt like magic at first.
 No Dockerfile.
 No Docker daemon.
-Just a plugin that builds optimized images straight from our Gradle project.
+Just a Gradle plugin that builds optimized images.
 It removes friction and “just works.”

 Small plugin upgrades would change image layers unexpectedly.
-Caching behaved differently between CI and local builds.
-And debugging image-build issues meant spelunking through opaque plugin internals instead of simply reading a Dockerfile.
+Caching worked differently in CI vs. local builds.
+Debugging meant digging through opaque plugin internals instead of just reading a Dockerfile.

 Where It Started to Hurt

-We didn’t want to just “get off Jib.”
-We wanted to simplify and standardize.
+We didn’t just want to “get off Jib.”
+We wanted simpler, more consistent builds.

-1. Transparency — Every image should be reproducible from a visible, editable Dockerfile.
+1. Transparency — Every image reproducible from a visible Dockerfile

-2. Consistency — The same pattern should apply across all languages and services.
+2. Consistency — Same pattern across all languages and services

-3. Observability — CI logs should show every build step, not just plugin output.
+3. Observability — CI logs showing every build step, not just plugin output

-4. Portability — Local builds should be identical to what runs in production.
+4. Portability — Local builds identical to production

 The Migration Plan

-We inspected what Jib was actually building under the hood and codified it in a Dockerfile:
+Inspected what Jib was building and codified it in a Dockerfile:

 FROM eclipse-temurin:17-jre-slim